apple/swift-async-algorithms/README.md

  The foundation for AsyncAlgorithms was included in Swift 5.5 from [AsyncSequence](https://github.com/apple/swift-evolution/blob/main/proposals/0298-asyncsequence.md).
 Swift 5.5 also brings the ability to use a natural `for/in` loop with `await` to process the values in an `AsyncSequence` and `Sequence`-equivalent API like `map` and `filter`.
 Structured concurrency allows us to write code where intermediate state is simply a local variable, `try` can be used directly on functions that `throw`, and generally treat the logic for asynchronous code similar to that of synchronous code.

-This package will provide a home for these APIs.
-Development and API design will take place on [GitHub](https://github.com/apple/swift-async-algorithms) and the [Swift Forums](https://forums.swift.org/c/related-projects/).
+This package is the home for these APIs.
+Development and API design take place on [GitHub](https://github.com/apple/swift-async-algorithms) and the [Swift Forums](https://forums.swift.org/c/related-projects/).

 ## Contents